RM-Garcia/Sorting_Visualiser/README.md

 # Sorting Visualiser

-Sorting Visualization project demonstrates how various sorting algorithms work by displaying animated bars.
+Sorting Visualiser demonstrates how various sorting algorithms work by displaying animated bars.

 ## Features
 - **Generate New Array**: Create a new array with random values.